Claire-Deng/SenseTime/README.md

 # SenseTime
 Copy of the website Sensetime.com

 Newly finished version 1.0 with 100% everything there and 80% interactions finished.
-It has to be reviewed and changed for the mobile devices.
+The webpage is modified for Pads and phones.